Recognizing there may be extenuating circumstances that may impact your academic responsibilities,

 “was seen for a medical reason” or “was ill.”)

 Whenever possible, students who require academic relief should provide notification

 and documentation in advance of due dates, examinations, etc. Students must follow

 up with their professors and their Academic Advisor in a timely manner.

 Documentation from Family Physicians and Walk-In Clinics

-A Western Student Medical Certificate (SMC): is required where a student is seeking academic accommodation.
-This documentation
+A Western Student Medical Certificate (SMC): is required where a student is seeking academic relief.
+This documentation should

 clinic.
 Hard copies of the SMC are available from The Hive at Brescia.